 We spent two nights at the Queenstown Lakeview Holiday Park, which wasn’t great.
 The campsites were REALLY close to each other, and we were all packed in like sardines.
 The site itself was clean, and since there aren’t many options in the area, it was fine.

 We were starting to miss our wine tours, and were excited to find out we were close to one of NZ’s best regions for Pinot Noir.
-You can read more about our tastings in my post for Travel Destination Bucket List (and see photos!), but I can’t recommend this region enough.
+Turns out, I can’t recommend this region enough.
 I think it was my favorite in New Zealand, and definitely one of the most beautiful parts of the country:

 We realized in Queenstown that our ambling down the east coast was cutting our time up the west coast short.
 It was here that we made an executive decision: head to Blenheim.
 This meant an insane amount of driving over two days, but we really wanted time to explore Marlborough’s wine region, and sometimes you have to make sacrifices.

 Haast was our best option on the west coast, so we drove straight from Queenstown, not passing go, no $200.
 This stretch is a big blur of Mumford and Sons and moody weather, and for some reason, I didn’t take any pictures.

 People in Queenstown had told us to skip Haast, and there really wasn’t anything to do in the area.
 The Haast River Top 10 Holiday Park, however, ended up being one of my favorite places we stayed.
 A repurposed airplane hanger housed the bathrooms and kitchen, which were impeccably maintained.
 This is also where things started to get really cold, and let me tell you what: you have not lived until you’ve put on clothes fresh from the dryer as you settle in for a night of sleep in near-freezing temperatures.
 Heaven, I tell you.